 Most recipes tell you to heat the brine to dissolve the salt and sugar, then let it cool.
 I don’t find this necessary at all. (another tip from my brother-in-law) And really, who has time for that?

-I just stir the salt and sugar in the water until it dissolves, about 1 minute.
+I just stir the salt and sugar in the room temperature water until it dissolves, about 1 minute.
 Then add all your flavorings.

 Dunk the bird in the brine and let her soak!

 Remove the turkey from the brine, rinse and let dry for several hours in the refrigerator.
 Yes, you have to plan ahead for this process.
-But it’s so worth the effort that you will not regret it at all.
+But it’s so worth the effort that you will not regret it.
 Remember, I promised earlier?

 Easy and succulent!